Continually Updated Clinical Reference

 Pervasive developmental disorders

-The majority of children with pervasive developmental disorders also have mental retardation.
-However, children with mental retardation alone do not have significant impairments in reciprocal social interaction and can engage in social communication, verbal or nonverbal (such as gestures and eye contact), appropriate to their developmental level.
+Most children with pervasive developmental disorders also have ID.
+However, children with ID alone do not have significant impairments in reciprocal social interaction and can engage in social communication, verbal or nonverbal (such as gestures and eye contact), appropriate to their developmental level.

 Attention deficit hyperactivity disorder